 Magnolias in History

 These trees have been around for millions of years.
-Magnolia fossils date back to Tertiary period, 100 million years ago.
-This means that this tough tree has survived a number of different climate conditions that the Earth has thrown at it, which is why these trees grow fine naturally in various different countries around the world.
-Magnolia trees were around before bees were, so they relied on beetles for pollination.
-As a result, magnolia blooms and leaves are very tough, to resist insect damage.
+Magnolia fossils date back to the Tertiary period, nearly 100 million years ago, meaning this tough tree has survived a number of different climate conditions.
+Magnolia Trees were around before bees, so they relied on beetles for pollination.
+As a result, Magnolia blooms and leaves are very tough and resist insect damage.

-In the year 1900 Louisiana declared the Magnolia as its state flower due to its abundance throughout the state.
-Also, in 1900 a statewide election by school children voted for the Magnolia to be the state flower in Mississippi.
-A later and similar election voted to make the Magnolia Mississippi’s state tree occurred in 1938.
+In 1900, Louisiana declared the Magnolia as its state flower due to its abundance throughout the state.
+Also in 1900, a statewide election by school children would up electing the Magnolia as the state flower in Mississippi.
+A later and similar election voted to make the Magnolia Tree Mississippi’s state tree in 1938.

 Our Magnolia Varieties

-We take pride in offering four different types of Magnolia trees that will thrive in almost every yard.
-The different types serve to fulfill a variety of different gardening needs.
+We take pride in offering four different types of Magnolia Trees that will thrive in almost every yard:

-3. The Little Gem Magnolia is a space saving Magnolia tree, it gets about 15 to 20 feet tall and 8 to 10 feet wide.
-It gives you all of the perfect Magnolia qualities like beautiful dark glossy green leaves that are bronze on the underside and large white blooms without taking up nearly as much space.
+3. The Little Gem Magnolia is a space-saving Magnolia Tree, growing to about 15 to 20 feet tall and 8 to 10 feet wide.
+It gives you all of the perfect Magnolia qualities, like dark, glossy green leaves that are bronze on the underside and large white blooms, without taking up nearly as much space.
 Also, the Little Gem Magnolia is a later bloomer.
 The blooming cycle starts in the early summer and lasts for months.
-This tree is for people who want beautiful blooms to last as long as they can, without having a massive tree.
-It’s recommended for growing zones 5 through 9.

-4. The Jane Magnolia is a unique beautiful tree.
+4. The Jane Magnolia is a unique, beautiful tree.
 It has multiple trunks and large pink to purple blooms that emerge in the early spring.
 This Magnolia puts a beautiful twist on classic varieties.
 It grows 10 to 15 feet tall, and 5 to 10 feet wide, making it the smallest Magnolia option out of the varieties we carry.
-It’s perfect for smaller yards and street planting.
-They live up to their Magnolia name, they’re tough trees that are pest and disease resistant.
-Best of all, they’re recommended for growing zones 4 through 8!
-They grow almost anywhere in the country.
-The Jane Magnolia is a perfect tree for northerners looking for a small flowering tree.
+Basically, it’s perfect for smaller yards and street planting.

-Magnolia trees are fairly low maintenance.
-Plant them and watch them take off, people will enjoy their fragrant blooms for generations.
-To ensure their success plant them in an area that receives full to partial sunlight.
-Magnolia trees seem to prefer slightly acidic soil, but will adapt to your natural soil even if it’s sandy or heavy in clay.
+Best of all, Magnolia Trees are fairly low-maintenance.
+You can plant them and watch them take off.
+But to ensure extra success, plant them in an area that receives full to partial sunlight.
+Also, Magnolia Trees seem to prefer slightly acidic soil, but they will adapt to your natural soil, even if it’s sandy or heavy in clay.

 The water requirements vary between different types of Magnolias.
 The Jane Magnolia needs to be watered weekly.
-The Little Gem Magnolia is very drought tolerant.
-It won’t need extra water outside of your area’s rain fall unless you’re experiencing a prolonged drought.
+The Little Gem Magnolia is very drought tolerant and won’t need extra water outside of your area’s rainfall, unless you’re experiencing a prolonged drought.
 The Sweetbay Magnolia should be watered once every two weeks or so.
-The soil should be kept moist, but not over saturated.
-With the Southern Magnolia check on its soil every 2 weeks or so.
-Once its soil is dry 2 inches below the surface give it a slow deep watering.
-Increase the amount of water you give it during times of drought.
+With the Southern Magnolia, you should check on its soil every two weeks or so.